brondibur/jobApplicationsTracker/README.md

 Scope for Enhancement
 ---------------------

-Additional preferences and more website can easily be added.
+Additional preferences and more websites for application tracking as well as searching for openings can easily be added.